 The clinic will feature veterinary care services including routine vaccines, heartworm and feline combination tests, preventative medication such as flea control and deworming, and microchipping.

-The clinic will be open from 10 a.m. to noon on Tuesdays and from 2 to 4 p.m. on Thursdays at 4205 NW 6th St. Most vaccines will range from $15-20 in price.
+The clinic will be open from 2 to 4 p.m. on Tuesdays and Thursdays at 4205 NW 6th St. Most vaccines will range from $15-20 in price.
 No appointment is necessary!
 We ask that you bring your pet’s vaccination history if available.

 More about Microchipping: It only takes a split second for your dog or cat to slip away.
 A microchip offers the security of a permanent, up to date identification tag for your pet.
 Microchips have helped reunite millions of animals with their owners quickly, and safely without the worry if their collar and tags have fallen off.